-The new strategic plan presents ICMA’s vision, mission, and core beliefs, followed by outcomes the plan seeks to achieve and the strategies ICMA will employ to implement the plan.
+The strategic plan presents ICMA’s vision, mission, and core beliefs, followed by outcomes the plan seeks to achieve and the strategies ICMA will employ to implement the plan.
 The downloadable strategic plan report includes the environmental scan and survey results and analysis used to develop the final product.
 A summary of key plan concepts is provided below.

 We are the premier association of professional local government leaders building sustainable communities to improve lives worldwide.